What is Frozen Shoulder?

 How is Frozen Shoulder Treated?

-The goal of the treatment in cases of suffering from a frozen shoulder is controlling the pain and preserving as much as possible the range of motion of the affected shoulder.
+The goal of the physical treatment options in cases of suffering from a frozen shoulder is controlling the pain and preserving as much as possible the range of motion of the affected shoulder.
 Over the counter pain killers are usually enough to control the pain, which also help reduce the inflammation.
 In some cases stronger pain killers and even anti- inflammatory medications are prescribed at our Pain Management Clinic.

 Physical therapy is another treatment option which will help you recover the range of motion as much as possible.
 Doing these exercises as told by your physical therapist is very important for your recovery.

 Most of the frozen shoulder signs and symptoms tend to resolve on their own within one to three years.
 However, in persistent cases joint distension, steroid injections, shoulder manipulation and even surgery are necessary.